 - You have amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease

-- You’re under 65 with a disability
+- You’re under 65 and receiving disability benefits

 - You’re a resident of Puerto Rico who gets Social Security or RRB benefits

-If you’re not auto enrolled, you can sign up during your Initial Enrollment Period (IEP).
-Your IEP lasts 7 months and is made up of the 3 months before and after your 65th birthday and your birthday month.
+If you’re not automatically enrolled, you can sign up during your Initial Enrollment Period (IEP).
+Your IEP lasts 7 months and is made up of the three months before and after your 65th birthday and your birthday month.
 You can also sign up for Medicare Part A and Part B during the General Enrollment Period (GEP), which runs from January 1 to March 31 each year.
 Another difference between Medicare Part A and B is that if you don’t sign up for Part B during your IEP, you will most likely pay a late enrollment penalty for the entire time you have Part B coverage.

 Medicare Special Enrollment Periods